 The United Nations estimates there may be as many as 23 billion chickens on this planet right now.

-With less than 8 million of us, that means there are nearly three chickens for every one person!
+With around 7.8 billion of us, that means there are nearly three chickens for every person!

 Yet, factually speaking, we don’t really know all that much about the chicken life cycle.
 Yes, we know (or can infer) that chickens reproduce quickly – the numbers speak for themselves there!